 What is better than a hot cup of coffee or tea on a snowy winter’s day?
 How about sampling dozens of different coffees and teas?
 This past weekend my husband and I took the ferry to NYC and trekked to Brooklyn.
 The annual Coffee and Tea Festival was being held in the Greenpoint neighborhood of Brooklyn.
 After attending the Philadelphia arm of the festival a year or two ago, I was looking forward to the NYC version.

 If you’re not flying into New York City, the question is: how do you get there?
-I recently took a day trip to the Big Apple and that was the million dollar question question.
+I recently took a day trip to the Big Apple and that was the million-dollar question.
 Nobody in their right mind wants to battle the traffic and then search for parking.
 You have to have plenty of time, money and, most importantly: patience.
-That leaves a couple of public transit options: Amtrak train, park & ride train or park & ride ferry.
+That leaves a couple of public transit options: Amtrak train, park & ride train, or park & ride ferry.
 Without a doubt, taking the NY Waterway ferry is my new favorite way to reach Manhattan!
+Continue reading →

 “Have you heard of the Staten Island Ferry?”
 That’s what a guy we were talking to in Brooklyn asked.
 I’d heard of the ferry, of course, but I didn’t know anything about it.
 Turns out there’s a free ferry between Manhattan and Staten Island and it transports 60,000 passengers between the islands on weekdays.
 It takes about a half hour each way and the views can’t be beat.
 So the morning of our last day in NYC, before we left Manhattan, we hoofed it down to the tip of the island, cutting through TriBeCa and the Financial District — where people were lined up to take their photo next to Wall Street’s famous bull statue — on the way.
 If you’re looking for free things to do in NYC, then the Staten Island Ferry should be at the top of your list!